-It’s no secret that in today’s unstable economic climate, that we are seeing more individuals and families fall behind on their financial obligations.
-In some cases it’s no fault of their own.
-Certain circumstances have lead them here.
+It’s no secret that in today’s unstable economic climate, we are seeing more individuals and families fall behind on their financial obligations.
+In some cases it’s no fault of their own, unexpected circumstances have lead them here.

 Fortunately, whether you have lost your job, have been injured or fallen ill and are unable to work, or have become victim of an unfavorable mortgage loan, you may be able to find debt relief with the assistance of an experienced Fort Walton Beach bankruptcy attorney.

-At the law office of Aaron B. Wentz, P.A., our attorney leverages more than 15 years of experience to offer detailed and understanding debt relief guidance to clients in tough financial situations in Ft.
+At the law office of Aaron B. Wentz, P.A., our attorneys leverage more than 40 years of experience to offer detailed and understanding debt relief guidance to clients in tough financial situations in Ft.
 Walton Beach, FL.

 With your best interests and your financial future always in mind, we strive to provide the personalized bankruptcy guidance you need to understand your eligibility and how a filing can help you eliminate debts relating to credit cards, medical bills, personal loans and unfavorable mortgage loans.